MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 1. When a **Validation passed** message appears, select **Create** to begin creating the file system.

-SCREENSHOT
+   SCREENSHOT: review-validate.png

-Your Azure Managed Lustre file system should appear in your portal **Resources** page within thirty minutes.
+Your Azure Managed Lustre file system should appear in your portal **Resources** page within thirty minutes.<!--Need better verification, with mini-tour and screenshots.-->

-ADD A QUICK TOUR OF RESOURCE.

 ## Next steps